TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 <a id="addon-mgmt-operation-server-side-apply"></a>
 #### Server-side apply
 When installing/changing addons to a cluster using the addon management feature, Kubernetes' Server-side apply is used.
 Client-side apply is where the client computes the resource state locally and sends the entire resource to the API server.
 Server-side apply, on the other hand, allows the API server to perform resource merging and field ownership management, allowing the API server to perform resource merging and conflict detection.
-For more information about server-side apply, see [Server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).
+For more information about server-side apply, see [Server-Side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/).

 <a id="addon-mgmt-operation-conflict-resolution-options"></a>
 #### Conflict Resolution Options
-Conflicts may occur during add-on installation or updates if users have modified fields that are managed by the add-on.
+Conflicts may occur during add-on installation or changes if users have modified fields that are managed by the add-on.
 Users can resolve these conflicts by selecting the appropriate conflict resolution option during installation or changes.
 The Add-on Management feature provides the following conflict resolution options.

 * None: If a conflict occurs, the install/change will not be applied, and the install/change request will be treated as a failure.
 * Overwrite: In the event of a conflict, overwrites the conflicting field with the default value defined by the add-on.